Adam Łapeta

-Adam Łapeta (born 9 November 1987) is a Polish professional basketball player for Górnik Wałbrzych of the Polish Basketball League (PLK).
+Adam Łapeta (born 9 November 1987) is a Polish professional basketball player who last played for Górnik Wałbrzych of the Polish Basketball League (PLK).

 Professional career

 Previously a member of the Prokom Trefl Sopot youth team, Łapeta made his career debut in 2005 on the main squad in the Polish Basketball League (PLK).
 He played in five consecutive EuroLeague seasons with the team between 2007 and 2012, making his last season the most successful one (4.7 points per game, 4.3 rebounds while shooting 55% from the field and 73% from the free throw line).
 He played with Zielona Góra in the EuroCup the following year.

 In 2013, he moved to Dzūkija Alytus of the Lithuanian Basketball League (LKL).
 He became a center piece of the team, leading the league in blocks per game during his first season there (with 1.5).
 He was traded for Julius Jucikas to Lietuvos rytas Vilnius in early 2016.
 On 13 September 2017, Łapeta agreed to mutually part ways with Lietuvos rytas Vilnius.

 On July 2, 2018, he signed a one-year deal with Asseco Gdynia of the PLK.

 On September 14, 2022, Łapeta signed with Taoyuan Leopards of the T1 League.

 On March 5, 2023, Taoyuan Leopards terminated the contract relationship with Łapeta due to the injury.

 On November 1, 2023, he signed with Spójnia Stargard of the Polish Basketball League (PLK).

 On July 22, 2024, he signed with MKS Dąbrowa Górnicza of the Polish Basketball League (PLK).

 On September 11, 2025, he signed with Górnik Wałbrzych of the Polish Basketball League (PLK).